wildfly-clustering/wildfly-clustering-examples/mod_cluster-discovery/README.md

 ### Re-configuring the workers for static discovery

-To configure the workers, we provide a Wildfly CLI script `configure-worker.cli` which contains the CLI commands for setting up static discovery on the worker nodes.
+To configure the workers, we provide a WildFly CLI script `configure-worker.cli` which contains the CLI commands for setting up static discovery on the worker nodes.
 Review the comments in the CLI script to understand the changes made.